-To replay any ball from the over, select the Commentary Card tab and then select the ball you wish to see replayed.
+To replay any ball from the over, select the Commentary or Ball Tracker tab and then select the ball you wish to see replayed.
 You can also replay a fallen wicket by selecting the bowling card and clicking on the wicket in the FoW section.